 If you’re not travelling with an RV or Motorhome, you have a selection of accommodations to choose from.
 Hotels and motels have rooms with two double beds and you get charged per room.
 If you need an extra bed, just ask and they will bring a portable bed or cots, maybe for a small extra charge.

-The last couple of years, Airbnb has become popular in Canada.
+Airbnbs are also popular in Canada.
 Most places are unique and reasonably priced.
 Check whether they place your like takes children.
-If you sign up for Airbnb through my Link, you will receive $40 towards your first stay at an Airbnb.
-(Thanks!)

 Learn More about other backcountry accommodation.